smarigowda/thecloudbootcamp/README.md

 # Task

-- Using `variable` block to replace the tag values of S3 bucket
+- Ask for input to the Terraform variable from the user on command line

 ## Pre-requisite